If she had made $4,000 less that year, I’d have qualified to go to college for free.

 This arduous process of applying for student loans is something I would have to repeat three more times during my college career.

-All the money I had made from the jobs I worked in high school — as a barista, a cashier, a tutor, a medical secretary and a babysitter — didn’t even cover the cost of all of my books for my first semester.
+All the money I had made from the jobs I worked in high school — as a barista, a cashier, a tutor, a medical secretary and a babysitter — didn’t even cover the cost of all of my books for my first year.

 Between classes, I worked as a clerk in the College’s Office of Admissions.
 I worked at the College’s student-run newspaper every semester, eventually rising to serve as editor-in-chief.
 I completed three paid, full-time internships each summer and freelanced during that entire time.
 I overloaded my class schedule and took extra credits one year so I had more time to work the following year.
 I opened a print shop on my website and started selling my original photos and artwork.